- Publications and resources

 The rules for flight crew

-The authorisations for pilots and flight engineers have now been organised into a simplified, three-tier structure of licences, ratings and endorsements.
+The authorisations for pilots and flight engineers are organised into a simplified, three-tier structure of licences, ratings and endorsements.
 All authorisations are valid permanently unless they are cancelled or suspended.

-Under the new rules, competency standards now apply to all licences, ratings and endorsements, as well as flight tests, proficiency checks and flight reviews.
+Under Part 61, competency standards apply to all licences, ratings and endorsements, as well as flight tests, proficiency checks and flight reviews.

 How the flight crew licensing system works